Lars Boje Mathiesen: Citizens' Party (2023 onwards)

 Boje continued in the Folketing as an independent.
 On 12 April 2023, Boje hinted at the possibility of founding his own party.
 On 28 August 2024, he announced a new party, The Citizens' Party.
 On 17 December 2024, it had obtained the 20,195 signatures required to obtain ballot access for the next Danish election.
 The party formally obtained ballot access on 15 January 2025, and was assigned the party letter H by the Interior Ministry.

+At the 2026 Danish general election the party got 2.1% of the votes, 0.1% above the minimum threshold, which resulted in 4 mandates in the Folketing.
+Four days after the election, Boje excluded recently elected member Jacob Harris, and 11 days after the election Emilie Schytte withdrew from the party, cutting the party's mandates in half.
+Schytte accused Boje of abuse of power within the party, calling it a 'pyramid scheme'.
+In May 2026 Nadja Natalie Isaksen also left the party, leaving him as the only party member left in parliament.